swinslow/spdxify/docs/ideas.md

 Optionally, also create and file Git commit in a new branch with those added license IDs.

+Optionally, streamline to:
+1) fork from Github
+2) pull
+3) create branch
+4) make commit
+5) push back to form
+6) create draft PR

+Later, investigate similar approach for Gerrit.

+Perhaps even use fossdriver to automate submitting to fossology + saving SPDX file after completion of scanning.

 Depending on file type, use the appropriate comment syntax!

 DO NOT add on first line where that would cause functional issues.